MetaMask/metamask-monorepo-template/docs/processes/building.md

 # Building packages

-Packages are built with [`tsc`](https://www.typescriptlang.org/docs/handbook/compiler-options.html) and TypeScript project references.
+Packages are built using TypeScript 7 ([`tsc`](https://www.typescriptlang.org/docs/handbook/compiler-options.html)) and [project references](https://www.typescriptlang.org/docs/handbook/project-references.html).
 The output is ES modules only.

 Built files show up in the `dist/` directory in each package.
 These are the files which will ultimately be published to NPM.